jeroen66124/jeroen66124.github.io/_posts/2023-04-12-remote-gaming-setup-steam-link-playnite.md

 1. Go to the Playnite website and download the latest version of Playnite
 2. Once the download is complete, run the Playnite installer and follow the on-screen instructions to install it on your PC
 3. After installation is complete, launch Playnite and add your games library to the app.
 You can do this by opening the menu on the top left and clicking on "Add Game" and selecting the folders where your games are stored.

-Games can be added which are from any modern launcher, it even supports pirated copies (although unsupported for obvious reasons).
+Old and new games can both be added, and it supports any modern launcher as well, it even supports pirated copies (although unsupported for obvious reasons).

 ## Step 4: Set up PS5ish theme